 Community-Based Change Concentration

-Students will pursue a course of study to develop expertise in policy analysis, research methods, and program evaluation, as well as specific areas of inquiry such as the process of school reform and the development of partnerships between community members and external participants.
-This strand of the EFPP MA program is specifically geared toward educators, parents, and other community members who wish to gain skills and knowledge that will assist them in becoming powerful advocates for high-quality, equitable education.
+Students will pursue a course of study to develop expertise in policy analysis, research methods, and program evaluation, as well as specific areas of inquiry such as contemporary school reforms and partnerships between schools and communities.
+This strand of the EFPP MA program is specifically geared toward educators, non-profit leaders, parents, and other community members who wish to gain skills and knowledge that will assist them in becoming powerful advocates for high-quality, equitable education.

 Evaluation and Policy Analysis Concentration

 Students will pursue a course of study to develop expertise in policy analysis, research methods, and program evaluation, as well as specific areas of inquiry such as the process of school reform and the development of more equitable education policies.
-The program is designed to prepare evaluators, and policy analysts for careers in academic institutions and agencies at the state and federal levels.
-Graduates will be able to analyze, recommend, and evaluate public policies effectively.
+The program is designed to prepare evaluators and policy analysts for careers in academic institutions and agencies at the state and federal levels.
+Graduates will be able to analyze, recommend, and evaluate public policies.

 Bachelor's–Accelerated Master's Degree Program